-Effective January 1, 2024 Southland Holdings LLC and subsidiary filing group elected to join the Southland Holdings, Inc. and Subsidiaries filing group to have all domestic corporate entities included within one consolidated federal income tax return for the 2024 calendar year.
+Effective January 1, 2024, Southland Holdings LLC and subsidiary filing group elected to join the Southland Holdings, Inc. and Subsidiaries filing group to have all domestic corporate entities included within one consolidated federal income tax return for the 2024 calendar year.

 The federal statutory tax rate is 21%.
-Southland's effective tax rate was 36.9% for the three months ended March 31, 2024.
-The primary differences between the statutory rate and the effective rate were due to state income taxes including adjustments in the quarter for additional state refunds received previously not recorded and a change in state rate applied to deferred tax assets and liabilities.
+Southland's effective tax rate was 36.9% 26.0% and 61.0% for the three months ended March 31, 2024, June 30, 2024 and 2023, respectively.
+The primary differences between the statutory rate and the effective rate for the three months ended June 30, 2024 were due to state income taxes, including adjustments in the quarter for additional state refunds received previously not recorded and recording of a change in state rate applied to valuation allowances against Johnson Bros.
+Corporation's separate company deferred tax assets, federal tax credits, and liabilities.
 Additionally, as with previous periods, the Company has recorded income earned in a foreign jurisdiction with a zero tax rate; however, that foreign income is included within U.S taxable income through GILTI.
-Lastly, the Company has recorded an additional \$ 0.3 million in calculated penalties and interest mainly related to the previously recorded uncertain tax position accrual related to 2020 U.S. federal net operating loss treatment.
+Lastly, the Company has recorded an additional \$0.3 million in calculated penalties and interest mainly related to the previously recorded uncertain tax position accrual related to 2020 U.S. federal net operating loss treatment.